Hey Stephen: Releases

 "Hey Stephen" was released as an album cut on Fearless, on November 11, 2008, by Big Machine Records.
 It entered and peaked at number 94 on the US Billboard Hot 100 chart dated November 29, 2008.
 The Recording Industry Association of America (RIAA) certified the song gold, denoting 500,000 units based on sales and streaming.
 Swift performed the track live at her Australian concert debut at the Tivoli in Brisbane on March 5, 2009.
 "Hey Stephen" was part of the mid-show acoustic session on Swift's first headlining tour, the Fearless Tour (2009–2010).
-Midway through the performance, Swift went down the aisle to greet and hug her fans.
-On September 18, 2018, during Swift's St. Louis performance on the Reputation Stadium Tour, she performed "Hey Stephen" as a "surprise song".
+Midway through the performance, Swift would go down the aisle to greet and hug her fans.
+She occasionally performed "Hey Stephen" on her later tours.
+She sang the track at the September 18, 2018, St. Louis show of the Reputation Stadium Tour.
+On the Eras Tour, she performed "Hey Stephen" at the May 14, 2023, show in Philadelphia, and the May 11, 2024, show in Paris.

 After signing a new contract with Republic Records, Swift began re-recording her first six studio albums in November 2020.
-The decision came after a 2019 public dispute between Swift and talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums the label had released.
-By re-recording them, Swift had full ownership of the new masters, including the copyright licensing of her songs, devaluing the Big Machine-owned masters.
-The re-recording of "Hey Stephen", subtitled "Taylor's Version", was released as part of Fearless re-recording, Fearless (Taylor's Version).
-Swift and Christopher Rowe produced "Hey Stephen (Taylor's Version)", which was recorded by David Payne at Black Bird and Prime Recording Studios in Nashville.
-Rowe recorded Swift's lead vocals at Swift's home studio in London, and Serban Ghenea mixed the track at MixStar Studios in Virginia Beach, Virginia.
+The decision followed a public 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records, including the masters of Swift's albums which the label had released.
+By re-recording the albums, Swift had full ownership of the new masters, which enabled her to control the licensing of her songs for commercial use and therefore substituted the Big Machine–owned masters.
+Swift and Christopher Rowe produced the re-recorded track, which was recorded by David Payne at Black Bird and Prime Recording Studios in Nashville.
+Rowe recorded Swift's lead vocals at her home studio in London, and Serban Ghenea mixed the track at MixStar Studios in Virginia Beach, Virginia.

-Swift released a snippet of "Hey Stephen (Taylor's Version)" onto her Twitter account on April 8, 2021, one day before Republic Records released Fearless (Taylor's Version).
-"Hey Stephen (Taylor's Version)" charted on singles charts in Australia (86) and Canada (68).
+The re-recording of "Hey Stephen", subtitled "Taylor's Version", was released as part of Fearless's re-recording, Fearless (Taylor's Version).
+Swift released a snippet of "Hey Stephen (Taylor's Version)" on her Twitter account on April 8, 2021, one day before Republic Records released Fearless (Taylor's Version).
+"Hey Stephen (Taylor's Version)" charted in Australia (86) and Canada (68).
 It peaked at number 105 on the Billboard Global 200.
-In the United States, "Hey Stephen (Taylor's Version)" peaked at number one on the Bubbling Under Hot 100 and number 28 on Billboard's Hot Country Songs chart.
+In the United States, "Hey Stephen (Taylor's Version)" peaked at number one on Bubbling Under Hot 100 and number 28 on Billboard's Hot Country Songs chart.